-Table 2.73 Descriptions of Link Status Alarm Event Selection
+Table 2.74 Descriptions of Link Status Alarm Event Selection

 In power status alarms, the users have two conditions to send notification (via Relay, E-mail and Alarm LED) which are Power On, or Power Off.
-Table 2.74 summarizes the Power Status Alarm event selection.
+Table 2.75 summarizes the Power Status Alarm event selection.

-Table 2.74 Descriptions of Power Status Alarm Event Selection
+Table 2.75 Descriptions of Power Status Alarm Event Selection

-Label Description Factory Default Power Indicate specific power supply Disabled Power status event Disable: Disables alarm function.
-Power On: Sends an alarm when power is turned on.
+Label Description Factory Default Power Indicate specific power supply Disabled Disable: Disables alarm function.
+Disabled Power status event Power On: Sends an alarm when power is turned on.
 Power Off: Sends an alarm when power is turned off.
-Disabled

 In System Log Alarms, the users have can only send notification via Relay and E-mail.
-Table 2.75 describes the System Log Level which can be selected for the System Log Alarm event notification.
+Table 2.76 describes the System Log Level which can be selected for the System Log Alarm event notification.